srinathln7/ethereum-data-service/README.md

 ## Observation and Analysis

-To view real-time analytics of our local data store, click [here](http://localhost:5540) to navigate to the Redis Insight GUI.
+To view real-time analytics of our local data store, navigate to http://localhost:5540 in your browser to access the Redis Insight GUI.
 Then, manually connect the database by clicking `Add connection details manually` and using the following details

 ```
 host: redis